1. Home

 Small Business Assistance

 Alternative business loans appeal to business owners because the loan process is much faster than traditional lending sources.
-Some lenders say a loan approval can be given in less than 48 hours and there are no personal credit requirements.
-If you don’t need the money “yesterday” (these type of lenders anticipate that you do), then one should seek assistance through a non-profit dedicated to helping business owners in all areas of business and finance an SBA lender (Small Business Administration), or the assistance of a knowledgeable business attorney who can help you negotiate a far better loan agreement.
+Some lenders say a loan approval can be given in less than 48 hours, and there are no personal credit requirements.
+If you don’t need the money “yesterday” (these types of lenders anticipate that you do), then you should seek assistance through a nonprofit dedicated to helping business owners in all areas of business and finance, an SBA lender (Small Business Administration), or the assistance of a knowledgeable business attorney who can help you negotiate a far better loan agreement.